kitswas/fdroid-metrics-dashboard/README.md

 A comprehensive dashboard for analyzing F-Droid app store metrics, including search patterns and app download statistics.

+> [!NOTE]
+> The calculations are a bit iffy. _(My calculations always are :P)_
+> The data fetcher needs a bit of work too on the user-friendliness side.
+> And I am unsure whether the data labels mean what I think they mean.
+(Is hit == download ?).
+> Enjoy it while it works!
+I probably won’t maintain it long-term.

 ## Key Features

 ### 🔍 Search Metrics